modelab/grasshopper-primer/en/1-foundations/1-6/1_What is a Mesh.md

 ####1.6.1.1 Basic Anatomy of a Mesh

 What is the minimum amount of information needed to define a mesh?
 Grasshopper defines meshes using a Face-Vertex data structure.
 At its most basic, this structure is simply a collection of points which are grouped into polygons.
 The points of a mesh are called *vertices*, while the polygons are called *faces*.
-To create a mesh, then, we need a list of vertices, and a system of grouping those vertices into faces.
+To create a mesh we need a list of vertices and a system of grouping those vertices into faces.

 ![IMAGE](images/1-6-1/02_basic-anatomy.png)
 >1.
 A list of vertices